jamt9000/DVE/misc/README-template.md

 1. The target dataset, which should be located in `<root>/data/<dataset-name>` (this will be done automatically by the [data fetching script](misc/fetch_datasets.py), or can be done manually).
 2. A `config.json` file.
 3. A `checkpoint.pth` file.

+See the [regressor code](model/keypoint_prediction.py) for details of how the regressor is implemented (it consists of a conv, then a spatial softmax, then a group conv).

 Landmark learning is then performed with the following command:
 ```